-The online application form along with additional application items must be sent to the OSM no later than October 5, 2020 (11:59 pm).
+The online application form along with additional application items must be sent to the OSM no later than September 13, 2021 (11:59 pm).
 All incomplet files will be rejected.

 Beyond the application form, the file must include:

 - An application fee of seventy Canadian dollars ($70 CAD), non-refundable and paid by credit card. (click on Payment of registration fees in the REGISTRATION section of the Competition web platform)

-- The complete list of repertoire and timings of works submitted for the three rounds of the Competition (please use the template in the registration section of the OSM website)
+- The complete list of repertoire and timings of works submitted for the three rounds of the Competition (please use the template in the registration section of the Competition web platform)

 - A high-resolution headshot (minimum 300 DPI), approximately 15 cm X 20 cm, JPEG format.